-A handful of times each year, Google makes updates to its Core Algorithm.
-And each of those updates is designed to optimize the experiences of searchers.
-But such changes can dramatically impact the search engine results page (SERP) and your ranking in the TOP 10 of Google, if you are there.
+A handful of times each year, Google makes updates to its core algorithm.
+Google designs each update to optimise search experience, one step at a time.
+Such changes can dramatically impact the search engine results page (SERP).
+Especially the distribution of the all-important top 10 of Google.

 Core Web Vitals

-is a set of standardized metrics from Google used to measure user experience and improve it.
+is a set of standardised metrics from Google used to measure and improve user experience.

-The concept of judging websites by what a user feels when interacting with a page isn’t new.
-Google has already been using some page experience signals.
-These include:
+The concept of judging websites by what a user feels when interacting with them isn’t new.
+Before the update, Google was already using some page experience signals:

-However, these signals couldn’t capture those aspects of UX which relate to web performance.
-With the roll-out, three new metrics, known as Core Web Vitals, will be combined with the existing UX signals to a unified Page Experience.
+The existing signals couldn’t capture the aspects of UX that relate to web performance.
+However, Google has combined three new metrics with the current UX signals to a unified Page Experience.

-These vitals measure your website’s user experience, and there are three main factors Google is looking for: page loading performance, ease of interaction, and visual stability (from a user’s perspective).
+These metrics are the Core Web Vitals, and they measure your website’s user experience.
+The three main factors Google is looking for are 1) Page loading performance.
+2) Ease of interaction.
+3) Visual stability (from the user’s perspective).

 Image source: Google

-As user expectations continue to rise to higher and higher standards, most sites are not keeping up.
-These updates are simply a clear hint to the whole digital community and online business owners particularly, that it’s time to begin prioritizing user experience.
+User expectations rise to higher and higher standards, and most sites are not keeping up.
+Some do things right and continually invest in site performance, and some do not.
+The gulf between eCommerce owners is ever-widening.
+These updates are a clear hint to the whole digital community and online business owners in particular.
+It’s high time to put the user in the high seat.